Later this summer, call 252-475-9629 to learn when a public turtle nest excavation is happening.

 Every year a cycle of life occurs on the Cape Hatteras National Seashore when female sea turtles return to the beaches where they were born to lay the next generation.
 The sea turtle emerges from the ocean to make her way ponderously up the beach where, after crawling to a place she deems appropriate, she digs a hole with her back flippers to lay her eggs.
 Once she covers the nest, this majestic reptile slowly makes her way back to the ocean using light cues.
 The nesting process can take between 1-3 hours to complete.
 A couple of months later, the nest seems to boil over as tiny turtles struggle out of their shells, out of their nest, and, out across a beach full of hazards by the light of the moon to their new home - the ocean.

 There are five species of sea turtles found along the Cape Hatteras National Seashore - the leatherback, hawksbill (rarely seen), Kemp's ridley, loggerhead and green.
-While all five of these sea turtle species can be found in Seashore waters throughout the year, it is the female loggerheads, greens and occasional leatherbacks that nest on these beaches, which are considered to be the extreme northern limits of their nesting grounds.
+While all five of these sea turtle species can be found in Seashore waters throughout the year, it is the female loggerhead and green turtles—and occasional leatherback and Kemp's ridley turtles—that nest on these beaches, which are considered to be the extreme northern limits of their nesting grounds.

 Although sea turtles live most of their lives in the ocean, adult females will return to land to lay their eggs.
 They often migrate long distances between foraging grounds and nesting beaches.
 Loggerhead's nest every two to three years and will lay an average of four clutches per year.
 Sea turtles nest on sandy beaches at night with the majority of nesting occurring from May through September.
 The 100 or so eggs in the nest will incubate for approximately 60 days with the temperature of the sand determining the gender of the hatchlings - warmer sand will develop mostly females, cooler sand produces mostly males.
 As a result of this, our coastline produces a large portion of the male population for the entire North-Atlantic subpopulation, which extends from the Florida/Georgia border to Virginia.